 The goal of physical therapy is to promote mobility and independence.

 Speech therapy focuses on communication, cognition, and swallowing.
 Communication encompasses speech and language, which includes the ability to understand others and express one self.
-Communication can be elaborated both verbally and augmentatively.
-A speech therapist addresses articulation (pronunciation of words) and voicing issues (volume, pitch and quality) which are necessary for speech.
-The therapist can also teach the child to use an augmentative device if unable to verbally communicate.
+Communication can be elaborated both verbally and argumentatively.
+The speech therapist addresses articulation (pronunciation of words) and voicing issues (volume, pitch and quality) which are necessary for speech.
+The speech therapist can also teach the child to use an augmentative device if unable to verbally communicate.
 The language aspect of speech therapy includes activities to enhance the child’s ability to understand others and what they are reading, which also positively affects their cognitive abilities.

-Speech therapy can also address swallowing issues, which includes texture sensitivity as well as activation of the necessary muscles for swallowing.
+The speech therapist can also address swallowing issues, which includes texture sensitivity as well as activation of the necessary muscles for swallowing.
 Oral motor stimulation is performed to improve oral awareness, and include the use of various tastes, textures and temperatures.
 Oral motor exercises are also provided for coordination and strengthening of muscles that are needed for speech, eating and swallowing.